brickadia-community/omegga/README.md

 ### Quick Setup Troubleshooting

+  - If you are on Ubuntu and the output of `which npm` is `/bin/npm`
+    ```sh
+    sudo apt purge nodejs # uninstall old version of nodejs
+    # restart install instructions from this point
+    nvm install 16 # install nodejs via nvm
+    ```

   - If you get "`sh: 28: cd: can't cd to .`", you need to be in `bash` (and probably type `cd` to navigate out of root directory):

     ```sh